sprague252/ECULetter/README.txt

 	Recommended install location:
 	    texmf/tex/latex/ECULetter/ECULetter.cls

-3. Copy the files ECULogo.pdf and ECULogoBW.pdf to a location in the latex file search path, such as a location in your user or system-local texmf directory tree.
-Recommended install locations: texmf/tex/latex/Graphics/ECULogo.pdf and texmf/tex/latex/Graphics/ECULogoBW.pdf
+3. Copy the files ECULogo2017.pdf and ECULogo2017BW.pdf to a location in the latex file search path, such as a location in your user or system-local texmf directory tree.
+Recommended install locations: texmf/tex/latex/Graphics/ECULogo2017.pdf and texmf/tex/latex/Graphics/ECULogo2017BW.pdf

 4. (Optional) Edit the ECULetterDefs.cfg file to include your user information and copy it to a location in the latex file search path, such as a location in your user texmf directory tree.
 	Recommended install location:

 	    texmf/tex/latex/ECULetter/ECULetterDefs.cfg

 5. (Optional) Generate a signature image file in PDF format (or other